Madvi Hidma: 2021 activities

 Hidma was the objective of the security forces' planned 3 April 2021 attack on the Maoists; their intent had been to capture Madvi Hidma along with his associates.
 The planned attack of approximately 2,000 security forces, consisting of CRPF's specialised jungle warfare unit Commando Battalion for Resolute Action (CoBRA) combined with some of its regular battalions, and with units of the District Reserve Guard (DRG) of the Chhattisgarh Police was in turn ambushed by about 400 guerrillas.
 In the five-hour battle, there were twenty-three deaths among the security forces as per the police report: eight CRPF, eight from the district reserve group, and six special task force members.
 Also thirty-three others were listed as casualties, with thirteen being severely injured.
 In this battle the Maoists lost around fifteen members of the People's Liberation Guerrilla Army including a woman who was killed in the attack as per the police.
 The ambush occurred in the south Bastar forest where security intelligence had indicated that a major meeting of militants was to occur.

 2025 Karregutta encirclement

 Beginning in April 2025 with Operation Black Forest, Hidma was the subject of much news attention as he was allegedly at the centre of the Central Reserve Police Force encirclement of over 1000 Maoist guerrillas in the Karregutta hills.

 Death

-Hidma was killed on 18 November 2025 along with his wife Raje alias Rajakka and four other Maoists in an encounter with security forces in Alluri Sitharama Raju district, Andhra Pradesh.
-Some reports in a section of media published that Hidma was killed in a fake encounter but intelligence officials denied the fact.
+On 18 November 2025, security forces reportedly killed Madvi Hidma, his wife Madakam Raje (alias Rajakka), and four other Maoists in an encounter in the Maredumilli forest area of Alluri Sitharama Raju district, Andhra Pradesh.
+According to police authorities, the operation was part of an intelligence-based cordon-and-search after inputs about Maoist movement near the Andhra–Chhattisgarh–Odisha border; a gun battle ensued between roughly 6 am and 7 am, and all rebels, including Hidma, were killed.

+However, the Maoist leadership and associated tribal activists rejected the official account, alleging that Hidma and others had been detained alive earlier and later executed, calling the encounter a "fake".